A Cyclone for Christmas

 Plenty Pathways

-ABC Rural, Bush Telegraph, Radio National
+ABC Rural, Bush Telegraph, RN

 He'd set his sights on victory an nothing was going to hold him back.
 11-year old Ryan Fogarty from Anningie station went to the Harts Range rodeo in 2011 determined to become the poddy ride champion.
 His spirit and enthusiasm carried this award-winning radio story to programs across Australia.